0charleschen0/POCL-HSA/README.md

 # POCL-HSA
-Portable Computing Language (pocl) aims to become a MIT-licensed open source implementation of the OpenCL standard which can be easily adapted for new targets and devices, both for homogeneous CPU and heterogenous GPUs/accelerators.  pocl uses Clang as an OpenCL C frontend and LLVM for the kernel compiler implementation, and as a portability layer.
-Thus, if your desired target has an LLVM backend, it should be able to get OpenCL support easily by using pocl.
+Portable Computing Language (pocl) isa  MIT-licensed open source implementation of the OpenCL standard this implementation support HSA Architecture, Runtime and HSAIL LLVM Compiler.
+Runtime has is tested withe the AMD OpenCL SDK currently 36 samples from AMD APP SDK 2.8 on AMD Kaveri APU with AMD HSA Runtime 1.0.

+Developed by the Programming Language lab at National Tsing-Hua University, Hsinchu, Taiwan, managed by Prof Jenq-Kuen Lee